jcstroud/radialx/docs/index.rst

 user interface (i.e. config file format, etc.) is very likely to change.
 For example, the modes will probably be split into different different utilities and several config file parameters will probably be renamed.
+The **profilex** utility is fairly well documented by comments in the config files that populate the ``test/test-profilex`` directory of the source distribution, as explained below.

-It is hoped that the entire RadialX package will be fully documented soon.
+It is hoped that the entire RadialX package will be fully and heavily documented soon.

 .. _adxv: http://www.scripps.edu/~arvai/adxv.html